Taylor Law Group, PLLC logo – Tucson criminal defense law firm

 • Assumptions made under pressure

-Prosecutors still move forward, but these cases are frequently defensible when handled correctly.
+Prosecutors still move forward even if the victim doesn't want to, but these cases are still frequently defensible when handled correctly.

 Protective Orders and Criminal Charges Interact